aa-ryan/My-Vimrc/README.md

 4. Most used commenting feature that comes with NERDcommentor.
  </br> Press Leader+cs - To comment out the whole line your cursor is on.
  </br>Press Leader+c$ - To comment from where your cursor is to the end of the line.
+ 5.Skim.vim ---> Very use full plug, for searching file and inside files.Just :SK or <Leader>ff for files or <Leader>L for searching lines inside files.
+It changes workflow entirely.